Freek J. Beekman: Life and work

-In 2006 he founded MILabs B.V., a molecular imaging spin-off from the University Medical Centre Utrecht, the Netherlands that utilises Beekman’s inventions on high-resolution PET and SPECT to produce high-resolution scanners for mice and men.
+In 2006 he founded MILabs B.V., a molecular imaging spin-off from the University Medical Centre Utrecht, the Netherlands that utilises Beekman's inventions on high-resolution PET and SPECT to produce high-resolution multi-modal and stand-alone scanners for mice and men.

+After he sold MIlabs to Rigaku in 2021 (9,10) he left MILabs.
+In 2023 he started The Molecular Imaging Foundation as well as a new company (Free Bee Int’l) that is currently focusing on innovating nuclear imaging technologies.